AdobeDocs/commerce-merchant-services.nl-NL/help/payment-services/configure-dashboard.md

    ![Dashboardweergave](assets/payment-services-menu-small.png)

-1. Klik op het dashboard op **[!UICONTROL Settings]** rechtsboven op de pagina.
+1. On the dashboard, click **[!UICONTROL Settings]** at the top right of the page.

    De _[!UICONTROL General]_sectie bevat de configuratieopties die worden gebruikt om [!DNL Payment Services] als betalingsmethode.

 1. Voor de schakeloptie bovenaan (**[!UICONTROL Enable Payment Services as payment method]**), instellen op `Yes` om [!DNL Payment Services] voor uw website.

-1. Voor **Betalingsmodus**, stelt u deze in op `Sandbox` als u nog test [!DNL Payment Services] voor uw winkel of `Production` als u bereid bent om levende betalingen toe te laten.
+1. For **Payment mode**, set it to `Sandbox` if you are still testing [!DNL Payment Services] for your store or `Production` if you are ready to enable live payments.

    >[!WARNING]
    >
-   >Uw [!UICONTROL Sandbox Merchant ID] en [!UICONTROL Production Merchant ID] automatisch worden gegenereerd en aanwezig zijn in de betreffende velden als u klaar bent met het aan boord nemen voor de sandbox en/of productie.
-Verwijder of wijzig deze id&#39;s niet.
+   >Your [!UICONTROL Sandbox Merchant ID] and [!UICONTROL Production Merchant ID] are auto-generated and present in their respectable fields when you have finished onboarding for the sandbox and/or production.
+Do not remove or change these IDs.

 1. Als u de standaardinstellingen voor betalingsfuncties en de weergave van de winkel wilt wijzigen, stelt u de gewenste aanvullende opties in: